 Ok.
 I know that the worst idea would give up this blog but!
 I just had so many things going on and I didn't wanna miss any single day of my "Seattlian" life so I just stopped writing.

 But.
-I got back home and now while I'm trying to get used to my "after america" life, I've got more time to post what I've been through.
+I got back home and now while I'm trying to get used to my "

 So now I will be trying to put more on here so everybody could see the pics and fall in love with Seattle as I did.